 Since Ekofood sells its products globally, we are interested in the food regulations and systems of each country.
-But the being organic is a little different.
+But selling organic products is requiring of special certifications.
 Organic food is the product of a farming system which avoids the use of man-made fertilizers, pesticides; growth regulators and livestock feed additives.
 Irradiation and the use of genetically modified organisms (GMOs) or products produced from or by GMOs are generally prohibited by organic legislation.
 Organic certification has different rules for each country.
-EU Certification enables your organic products to be commercialized within the European Union.
-In order to obtain the green EU logo and the mention “organic”, your products must be certified by a certification body approved by the competent authorities.
-On the other hand, farmers (as a producer) have to comply EU organic certification.
 From seed to plant, from plant to fruit, you should save the organic chain to achieve organic product.

 What is special with USDA ORGANIC?